gouravgarg/user-registration/README.txt

-##Execution Instrucitons-  Following are the two ways to run "cashier-tech" either by Spring Boot or by Maven
+##Execution Instrucitons-  Following are the two ways to run either by Spring Boot or by Maven

 #1.
 By Spring-Boot
 #Optional extra: with IIN